DRMA 212 Stage Lighting • 4 Cr.

 After completing this class, students should be able to:

-- Understand the basics of electricity and how it is measured.
+- Describe the basics of electricity and how it is measured.

 - Identify common types of stage lighting fixtures and use them correctly to achieve desired theatrical effects.

-- Operate the theatrical lighting control systems in the Drama department.
+- Operate the theatrical lighting control systems in the Theatre Arts department.

-- Observe and understand the effects of light in nature and artificial environments, and understand the process of recreating these effects for use on the stage.
+- Observe and identify the effects of light in nature and artificial environments, and understand the process of recreating these effects for use on the stage.

-- Understand the relationship between light and color, and the effective use of color in a theatrical context.
+- Identify the relationship between light and color, and the effective use of color in a theatrical context.

 - Develop a basic lighting design using all the previously detailed skills and concepts.